hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 r3b185d5-c96a-49a5-b6de-13ae93c93fd4,2022-06-18 20:00:00,standard,07%,10%,5GB,2,N,,,,
 ```

 As illustrated in the above data file, the UI automation run gathers data for the cluster where the application is deployed.
 A threshold value can be predefined for scaling requirements in the Katalon script.
 For example, 80% above usage should trigger scaling up, while 10% usage should trigger scaling down.
-As per the first record after app deployment, CPU and Memory metrics are 50% and 70%, respectively, for which scaling is not required which is marked as 'N' in the data file.
-On the second day, the CPU reached 80% usage, and the required time for a scale operation to complete is 1 minute, which is also captured.
+Based on the first record after app deployment, CPU and Memory metrics are 50% and 70%, respectively, for which scaling is not necessary and is marked as 'N' in the data file.
+The CPU reached 80% usage, on the second day, which means that a scale up operation is required and is marked with 'Y' in the data file.
+The script for scaling up operation can also record the time it takes to become ready.

 ## How to Download Artifacts from CircleCI Workflow Dynamically?

-CircleCI provides [API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) to view pipelines via an API interface.
+CircleCI offers [API Token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token) to view pipelines via an API interface.
 Based upon requirements, various [APIs ](https://circleci.com/docs/api/v2/)can be selected.
-In the [postman ](https://www.postman.com/downloads/)tool, a user can try a combination of APIs for passing the output of one API result to the input of another API.
+In the [Postman ](https://www.postman.com/downloads/)tool, a user can try a combination of APIs for passing the output of one API result to the input of another API.
 A curl command for downloading artifacts from CircleCI API may look like the one mentioned below:

 ```shell
 curl -H "Circle-Token: $TOKEN" "https://circleci.com/api/v2/project/gh/$repo/$project/$JOB_ID/artifacts" | grep -o 'https://[^"]*csvDataSource[^"]*' \